-If the content of the curriculum, and the method of teaching, can be aligned with the characteristics of each stage, then a wonderful symbiosis is created whereby the lesson touches on the deep concerns of the child and arouses his/her interest; and, because s/ he can relate personally to it, the child is able to understand and take in the content of what is being taught.
+If the content of the curriculum, and the method of teaching, can be aligned with the characteristics of each stage, then a wonderful symbiosis is created whereby the lesson touches on the deep concerns of the children and arouses their interest; and, because they can relate personally to it, they are able to understand and take in the content of what is being taught.

-The way this works in specific topics at particular ages, and with different teachers and classes of children in the Lower School1, is the subject of this directory, which aims to promote a thorough understanding of why we do what we do.
+The way this works in specific topics at particular ages, and with different teachers and classes of children in the Lower School, is the subject of this directory, which aims to promote a thorough understanding of why we do what we do.
 Sections are written by various teachers, who describe and explain their own approaches and lesson content.

 These descriptions are offered as examples of what can be done in each class; they are not definitive and what is taught in each class will vary from year to year.
-This directory will be updated annually.
+This directory is reviewed annually and updated as needed.